dart-lang/site-www/src/content/language/macros.md

 how a macros works, or to inspect the details of what it offers.

-Click on the "**Go to Augmentation**" link that appears under the annotation in your IDE (supported in VSCode and IntelliJ) to see how the macro generates `toJson` and `fromJson`.
+Click on the "**Go to Augmentation**" link that appears under the annotation in your IDE (supported in VSCode, and in IntelliJ soon) to see how the macro generates `toJson` and `fromJson`.

 If you change anything in the annotated class, you can watch the generated augmentation